cmeiklejohn/cmeiklejohn.github.io/_posts/2022-06-02-extending-filibuster-to-db.markdown

 3. For each booking date for that particular user, retrieve the movie identifiers.
 The movie identifiers are unique to each movie.
 4. Return a JSON object containing the movie identifiers associated with each booking date for the user.

+After the users service has received a response from the bookings service, it contacts the movies service and retrieves the movie data associated with each movie identifier.
+Then, the movies service retrieves the movie data from Redis and returns the data to the users service, which then returns the data to the user.

+## Testing The Bookings API

+TODO